 Windows PowerShell is a powerful tool used by many administrators and users to automate and control many aspects of the Windows operating system.
 However, with such power comes great responsibility and the inevitable abuse by bad actors to infiltrate your device and infect it with malware is now a harsh reality.
+Fileless PowerShell attacks are now involved in nearly all new attack vectors.

-Most security products find PowerShell attack vectors hard to stop because they cannot rely on signatures.
+Most security products find fileless PowerShell attack vectors hard to stop because they cannot rely on signatures.
 Since the PowerShell is a core part of the operating system, can be easily obfuscated and bypasses application whitelisting, attack scripts can evade detection from most security software.
 We discuss some of the mechanisms employed by malware leveraging PowerShell scripts below.

 Privilege escalation is a common way malware is able to execute using the PowerShell command line.
 While the PowerShell is restricted from running scripts by default, most users / administrators re-enable this so they can use scripts in their daily activities or execute them at login.
 There are also several ways to bypass this restriction by using the “-command” argument.